According to the World Health Organization (WHO), depression is the most common illness worldwide and the leading cause of disability.

 The effects of depression can be mild, moderate or extreme and the causes are multifactoral.

-There are a wide range of symptoms and some functional disabilities that characterize depression.
+There are a wide range of symptoms and some functional disabilities that characterise depression.

-- l No interest or pleasure in usual activities
+- Lack of interest or pleasure in usual activities

 Symptoms can vary between individuals and it is important to seek medical guidance to rule out other possible health conditions.